-- 1. A Conquest model (20, 25, 30) L 100 A-GCL can obtain combustion air and exhaust products of combustion through 3 or 4" exhaust IPEX System Concentric Vent Termination Kits. - 2.
-Do not exceed the maximum allowed combustion air duct and vent pipe equivalent lengths provided in the Combustion and Ventilation Air and the Venting sections in this Installation & Maintenance Manual.
+- 1. Only models 40 through 80 / 130 gallon Conquest models can obtain combustion air and exhaust products of combustion through 4" exhaust IPEX System Concentric Vent Termination Kit.
+This option is not currently available for models 90 & 100. - 2.
+Do not exceed the maximum allowed combustion air duct and vent pipe equivalent lengths provided in the Combustion and Ventilation Air and the Venting sections of this Installation & Maintenance Manual.
 Remember to include the IPEX System Concentric Vent Termination Kit in the maximum equivalent calculation.
 When calculating the additional length added by the IPEX kit, use the diameter of the IPEX kit combustion air duct connection as the combustion air duct diameter. - 3.
-Select a concentric vent kit which matches the material type of the Conquest flue gas pipe as described in the Section titled "Optional Concentric Vent for Combustion Air and Exhausting Flue Products" and is the same size as the Conquest flue gas pipe, except that six inch Conquest venting can be used with a 4" IPEX concentric vent kit. - 4.
-When using an IPEX System Concentric Vent Termination Kit connected to 6" PVC or CPVC vent and remote air duct, use locally available fittings of the same material as the Kit to reduce from 6" to 4", immediately before connecting to a 4" IPEX Concentric Vent Termination Kit.
+Select a concentric vent kit which matches the material type of the Conquest flue gas pipe as described in the Section titled "Optional Concentric Vent for Combustion Air and Exhausting Flue Products".
+Six inch Conquest venting can be used with a 4" IPEX concentric vent kit. - 4.
+When using an IPEX System Concentric Vent Termination Kit connected to 6" PVC or CPVC vent and remote air duct, use locally available fittings of the same material as the Kit to reduce from 6" to 4", immediately before connecting to a 4" IPEX Concentric Vent termination Kit.
 The reduction from 6" to 4" does not change the maximum allowed equivalent vent length or the maximum number of elbows for 6" pipe.

-8.6 Connecting to an Existing Vent System
+8.6.
+Connecting to an Existing Vent System